intel/dffml/docs/arch/alice/discussion/0023/reply_0034.md

 - can use web3 as cve bin tool mirrors / torrent / webtorrent / ipfs
 - Bridging the web2/web3 Identity Gap
 - `did:key` is a method 0 `did:peer` (inception key without doc)
   - Add top level context overlay switch to command line and high level run.
+Use this to pass dataflow which might load from `~/.local/` or somewhere else.
+Always require argument, never load from disk a default, people can make aliases or use environment variables to set.
+Always load via env vars or CLI or python API.
+Never assume disk.

 https://identity.foundation/peer-did-method-spec/#generation-method